Timothy-Coulter/pytorch-devcontainer-cuda-12.8/docs/template_readme.md

 - `uv venv --system-site-packages` (so the venv inherits system packages)
 - `uv sync --extra dev` (installs project + dev tooling, but never PyTorch)
 - JupyterLab on `http://localhost:8888` (no token)
+- TensorBoard on `http://localhost:6006` (logdir: `./runs`)

+Build-time optimization:
+- The Dockerfile now runs `uv venv --system-site-packages && uv sync --extra dev` at the end of the image build to pre-warm dependency resolution and downloads.
+Post-create still runs the same commands to ensure the workspace venv is ready on first boot.

 Check versions:
 - `./dev.sh versions`